istio/istio.io/content/en/docs/ops/configuration/security/security-policy-examples/index.md

 ### Require mandatory authorization check with `DENY` policy

-You can use the `DENY` policy If you want to require mandatory authorization check that must be satisfied and cannot be bypassed by another more permissive policy, you can use the `DENY` policy.
-This is different from `ALLOW` policy because a more permissive `ALLOW` policy will allow more requests and bypass the more restrictive `ALLOW` policy.
+You can use the `DENY` policy if you want to require mandatory authorization check that must be satisfied and cannot be bypassed by another more permissive `ALLOW` policy.
+This works because the `DENY` policy takes precedenve over the `ALLOW` policy and could deny a request early before `ALLOW` policies.

 Use the following policy to enforce mandatory JWT validation in addition to the [request authentication](/docs/tasks/security/authentication/authn-policy/#end-user-authentication) policy.
 The policy denies the request if the request principal is empty.
 The request principal will be empty if JWT validation failed.